vincentwhales/wp-api-python/README.rst

 ===============================

 A Python wrapper for the Wordpress REST API that also works on the WooCommerce REST API v1-3 and WooCommerce WP-API v1.
-Forked from the Wordpress API written by Claudio Sanches @ WooThemes and modified to work with Wordpress: https://github.com/woocommerce/wc-api-python
+Forked from the excellent Wordpress API written by Claudio Sanches @ WooThemes and modified to work with Wordpress: https://github.com/woocommerce/wc-api-python

 I created this fork because I prefer the way that the wc-api-python client interfaces with the Wordpress API compared to the existing python client, https://pypi.python.org/pypi/wordpress_json